I learned a lot in two hours. If anyone is

-Revised, designed and marketed the CERF+ Studio Safety Guide and Poster, a checklist and resource to remind artists of a lot of little stuff that slips your mind when searching for, and setting up studio space.
+I created, designed and marketed the CERF+ Studio Safety Guide and Poster, a checklist and resource for artists to use when searching for, and setting up their studio space.
 It provides resources to assist artists in their assessment, and set-up of their studios.

-Delivered CERF+'s Cover Your A's Training at Maryland Institute College of Art and School of the Visual Arts.
+I partnered with the Maryland Institute College of Art and School of the Visual Arts to deliver CERF+'s Cover Your A's Archives: Art, Assets and Training.
 Designed for college arts educators and those supporting artists, the training covers key topics in setting up a studio-based practice: Why career protection matters Managing risk Documentation and safe storage Studio Safety Getting the right business insurance coverage.

 At CERF+, created Giving Thanks Tuesday a month-long social media fundraising campaign, featuring a fun, new video every Tuesday.
 Skits highlighting individual donors included a mock press conference, exhibition tour, new show, and holiday party.
 It was the most ever raised on social media for the organization.

 With a grant from the Dodge Foundation, the New Jersey Charter Schools Association hired me to develop their Arter Charter Program, providing schools with resources and expertise to create and implement arts education strategic plans.
 Teams from twelve charter schools participated.